The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

 Theorem~\ref{theorem:orthogonal_equivariance_EAB} provides a simple geometric criterion for checking whether a modified vector field corresponds to an exotic aromatic B-series.
 In addition, it confirms that the exotic aromatic B-series are a natural extension of the aromatic B-series as they both satisfy similar universal geometric properties~\cite{MuntheKaas16abs}.

 We are then interested in characterising the different subsets of exotic aromatic B-series and in particular the exotic B-series, as they play an important role in stochastic numerical analysis~\cite{Laurent20eab}.
-We propose the following characterisation. \begin{theorem} Let~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ be a local sequence of smooth maps.
-Then, the Taylor expansion of~$\varphi$ around the trivial vector field~$0$ is: \begin{itemize} \item a connected exotic aromatic B-series if and only if~$\varphi$ is orthogonal-equivariant and decoupling, \item a B-series with stolons if and only if~$\varphi$ is Stiefel-equivariant, \item an exotic B-series if and only if~$\varphi$ is Grassmann-equivariant, \item a B-series if and only if~$\varphi$ is semi-orthogonal-equivariant. \end{itemize} In particular, affine equivariance and semi-orthogonal-equivariance are equivalent notions as they both characterise B-series. \end{theorem}
+We give the following characterisation using categorical equivariance properties. \begin{theorem} Let~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ be a local sequence of smooth maps.
+Then, the Taylor expansion of~$\varphi$ around the trivial vector field~$0$ is: \begin{itemize} \item a stolonic B-series if and only if~$\varphi$ is left-orthogonal-equivariant, \item an exotic B-series if and only if~$\varphi$ is right-orthogonal-equivariant, \item a B-series if and only if~$\varphi$ is semi-orthogonal-equivariant, \item a connected exotic aromatic B-series if and only if~$\varphi$ is orthogonal-equivariant and decoupling. \end{itemize} In particular, affine equivariance and semi-orthogonal-equivariance are equivalent as they both characterise B-series. \end{theorem}

+Theorem~\ref{theorem:isometric_equivariance_EAB} is a natural result in the sense that the larger the set of equivariant transformations, the smaller the associated class of Butcher series.
+For instance, as semi-orthogonal equivariance implies right-orthogonal equivariance, the exotic B-series contain standard B-series.

 \begin{remark} The decoupling property exactly corresponds to the connectedness of the graphs involved in the expansion.
 This link was first observed in~\cite{McLachlan16bsm} in the context of aromatic B-series, where a decoupling aromatic B-series is showed to be a connected aromatic B-series, i.e., a standard B-series.
 Observe also that the elementary differential of an exotic aromatic tree can be factored through its connected components: let~$\mu_1$, \dots,~$\mu_m\in \Gamma_c^0$,~$\tau\in \Gamma_c$ and the exotic aromatic tree~$\gamma=\mu_1\dots\mu_m \tau$, then